-The Dakar Talks are widely considered to have paved the way towards a negotiated settlement between the African National Congress and the then Government in South Africa.
+The Dakar Talks are widely considered to have paved the way towards a negotiated settlement between the African National Congress and the then government in South Africa.

-South Africa and Senegal conduct their bilateral relations through a Joint Commission for Bilateral Cooperation and 14 bilateral agreements have been signed since 1996.
+South Africa and Senegal conduct their bilateral relations through a Joint Commission for Bilateral Cooperation.